burtontanner/cron-mysql-backup/readme.md

 # Cron Mysql Backup

-### The cron-mysql-backup module allows you to automate mysql backups on regular intervals

-### Mysql dump files will be placed in a directory of your choice

-### You will get confirmation emails as often as you would like

-### Emails will get sent anytime something goes wrong (cannot connect to database etc.)

-### Backups will never fill the entire disk space.
+The cron-mysql-backup module allows you to automate mysql backups on regular intervals.
+Mysql dump files will be placed in a directory of your choice.
+You will get confirmation emails as often as you would like.
+Emails will get sent anytime something goes wrong (cannot connect to database etc.).
+Backups will never fill the entire disk space.
 The oldest ones will be removed first

 ## Getting Started